The Council is responsible for preparing the Register of Electors for West Lancashire.

 During this process we write to every household in the Borough; asking the residents to check that the information we keep on the electoral register is correct.
-The resident is then obliged to respond to the form even if the information is correct.
+The resident is obliged to respond to the form even if the information is correct.
 Using the automated response service is both convenient and cost effective for the Council.
 Details of how to use the service is detailed on the form.

 For further information about the household enquiry form download Frequently Asked Questions (PDF 350KB)

 The Electoral Registration Officer makes and keeps two versions of the electoral register - the full register and the open register.

 The full register lists everyone who is entitled to vote.
 You can check it by calling at the council offices or at some local libraries.